guanzo/vote-to-play/README.md

 and the gallery will reappear.

-The vote results will display the top 10 votes (top 3 for Overwatch).
+The vote results will display the top 5 votes.